ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 ## Part 1 - Launch a Docker Machine Instance and Connect with SSH

-- Launch a Docker machine on Amazon Linux 2 AMI with security group allowing SSH connections using the [Cloudformation Template for Docker Machine Installation](../S1A-docker-01-installing-on-ec2-linux2/docker-installation-template.yml).
+- Launch a Docker machine on Amazon Linux 2 AMI with a security group allowing SSH connections using the [Cloudformation Template for Docker Machine Installation](../S1A-docker-01-installing-on-ec2-linux2/docker-installation-template.yml).

 - Connect to your instance with SSH.